Deltares/hydromt_fiat/README.rst

 HydroMT-FIAT is available from pypi and will be added to conda-forge (in progress).

+Please do not use this installation as it is currently under development.
+Instead do the developer installment, as explained below.
 To install hydromt_fiat for usage, do:

 .. code-block:: console